bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 21°
-- Partly Cloudy
+- Overcast
 - 92% humidity
-- 8 mph wind
+- 10 mph wind
-- 57% cloud cover
+- 92% cloud cover
 - 34 AQI 🟩
 - About 11.4 inches of snow on the ground